|

 Hill, Dover.

-The pictures are of Ward D, No 7, in the 70th General Hospital Cairo,
+The hospital pictures are of Ward D, No 7, in the 70th General Hospital Cairo,

-pictures were found in an album of photos from a car boot sale - does
+They were found in an album of photos from a car boot sale - does anyone

 contact us with thanks to Stella Fryer |